The Eli and Edythe Broad Foundation

 The foundation has specific, documented approaches for identifying potential partners:

-Collaborative Partnerships: The foundation frequently partners with other funders and intermediaries to identify promising organizations.
-For example, in 2024 they partnered with the Goldhirsh Foundation on the LA2050 Grants Challenge, which distributed eight grants to community organizations.
+Collaborative Partnerships: The foundation frequently partners with other funders and intermediaries to identify promising organisations.
+For example, in 2024 they partnered with the Goldhirsh Foundation on the LA2050 Grants Challenge, which distributed eight grants to community organisations.
 Working with collaborative funding initiatives in Los Angeles may provide visibility.

-Sector Leadership: The foundation has historically supported organizations that become sector leaders or "proof points for policies that would enable systemwide change," according to their 50-year report.
-Organizations demonstrating innovative approaches with potential for systems-level impact align with their documented interests.
+Sector Leadership: The foundation has historically supported organisations that become sector leaders or "proof points for policies that would enable systemwide change," according to their 50-year report.
+Organisations demonstrating innovative approaches with potential for systems-level impact align with their documented interests.

-Los Angeles Focus: For non-flagship institutions, the foundation's current grantmaking is concentrated on Los Angeles-based organizations serving historically marginalized communities in their three priority areas (Skills for the New Economy, Pathways to Good Jobs, Civic Partnerships).
+Los Angeles Focus: For non-flagship institutions, the foundation's current grantmaking is concentrated on Los Angeles-based organisations serving historically marginalised communities in their three priority areas (Skills for the New Economy, Pathways to Good Jobs, Civic Partnerships).

-Existing Grantee Networks: Many recent grants have gone to organizations connected to or recommended by existing grantees, suggesting that relationships within their current portfolio can lead to consideration.
+Existing Grantee Networks: Many recent grants have gone to organisations connected to or recommended by existing grantees, suggesting that relationships within their current portfolio can lead to consideration.

 Decision Timeline